 Settled in the early 1900s by the Barr Colonists and ensuing waves of immigrants, Britannia became incorporated as an RM December 13, 1909.
 The name was derived from its inhabitant’s British colonial heritage in 1903.
 As the municipality grew, school divisions were put into place.

-Agriculture, and oil and gas are the major industries, several oil wells located on this affluent RM.
+Agriculture and oil and gas are the major industries.
+There are several oil wells located within this affluent RM.

 The population of Britannia has grown since the first settlers came and now has slightly over 2100 residents.
 The population is divided between farmsteads, acreages, and the two Hamlets of Greenstreet and Hillmond.

 Lower land and housing costs; a highly-skilled workforce; a diversified economy; a reasonably priced and reliable supply of electricity, natural gas, water, and telecommunications services; a comprehensive, quality education system; and a health care system that is second to none.
 As well, competitive labour costs and employer-provided benefits and the lowest corporate income tax rate in Western Canada for manufacturers and processors are just some of the advantages Saskatchewan has to offer.

 A clean environment, wide-open spaces, abundance of raw materials, perfect environment for value-added processing and manufacturing, a competitive edge, and prime location to Lloydminster are just some of the reasons to consider doing business in this RM.
 Entrepreneurial opportunities are limitless.
 There has never been a better time to get on board!